SpeeQz1/MintGuide/README.md

 #### Update LocalSettings.php

-If you have modified the `LocalSettings.php.template` script run:
+If you have modified the `LocalSettings.template.php` script run:

 ```sh
 docker exec -it wiki /update-config.sh